 An overall skill benefit is something you should definitely see yourself achieving and capitalising on.
 MBA programs teach the principles and practices of good leadership.
 They also cover business topics such as marketing management, finance and business development strategy.

 Students exercise the leadership skills they will practice in business and beyond, and leave with lessons in leadership that are practical, priceless and most importantly, real.Harvard Business School

+Are there study areas where you could learn something useful for your career?
 Do you see yourself competing for management jobs, executive roles or consultancy contracts in the future?
 If so, an MBA can give you an important edge in terms of credentials and demonstrated abilities.